smskiles/asd_processing/README.md

 a re-optimization cannot be used for the SWIR.
 With an opening and closing panel, `panel_drift` gives a free stability check on the whole transect.

-Two caveats.
-The default panel reflectance of 0.99 flat is a placeholder: Spectralon is close to that in the visible but falls off in the SWIR, and each panel has its own calibration certificate.
-And with a narrow foreoptic under natural illumination this is an HDRF, not a bi-hemispherical albedo;
+Two caveats: The default panel reflectance of 0.99 flat is a placeholder, Spectralon is close to that in the visible but falls off in the SWIR, and each panel has its own calibration certificate.
+With a narrow foreoptic under natural illumination **this is an HDRF**, not a bi-hemispherical albedo;
-over snow and ice, where the forward scattering lobe is strong, the two are not interchangeable.
+over snow and ice, where the forward scattering is strong, the two are not interchangeable.

 ## File format note

 An ASD file is a fixed 484-byte header followed by the spectrum.
 The GPS block in that header is **128 bytes, not 32**.
 Several published parsers use 32, which shifts the integration time and SWIR gain and offset fields 96 bytes early so they read back as zero.
-Those are exactly the fields needed for a correct albedo, and the failure is silent. `tests/test_io.py` guards this.
+Those are the fields needed for a correct albedo, and the failure is silent. `tests/test_io.py` guards this.

 ## Tests